xahidbuffon/RoboChatGest/README.md

 ### Testing the RoboChatGest
 In RoboChatGest, the sequence of hand gestures are used to generate instructions for:
 - Task switching: STOP current task and SWITCH to another (predefined) task
-- Parameter reconfiguration: CONTD current program, but UPDATE values of a (predefined) parameter
+- Parameter reconfiguration: CONTD. current program, but UPDATE values of a (predefined) parameter

 For instance, instructing the robot to 'STOP current task and HOVER' can be done as follows:
 - Start token for STOP current task {0, 0} + HOVER token {5, 5} + confirmation token {ok, ok}
-- Hence, {left-hand, right-hand} gesture tokens = {0, 0}, {5, 5}, {ok, ok}
+- Hence, the sequence {left-hand, right-hand} gesture tokens are = {0, 0}, {5, 5}, {ok, ok}

 | RoboChatGest mode | STOP HOVER | Token: STOP HOVER | Token: STOP HOVER GO |
 |:--------------------|:----------------|:----------------|:----------------
 | ![det-24](/test_data/res/r1.jpg) | ![det-24](/test_data/res/r3.jpg)     | ![det-25](/test_data/res/r7.jpg) |   ![det-26](/test_data/res/r11.jpg) |

 Details about the hand gestures-to-instruction mapping can be found in the paper.
-We keep chanding these mapping rules based on specific application requirements; we use a simple Finite-State Machine (FSM) to implement a mapping.
-See [instructionGenerator.py](/libs/instructionGenerator.py) for details.
-We also use a different FSM for menue selection, i.e., for switching between five menue options in the Aqua robot (see [menueSelector.py](/libs/menueSelector.py) for details); to select a menue, the {left-hand, right-hand} gesture tokens are: {ok, ok}, {menue #, menue #}.
+A simple Finite-State Machine (FSM) is used for implementing the mapping rules, which we keep changing based on various application requirements (see [instructionGenerator.py](/libs/instructionGenerator.py) for details).
+We also use a different FSM for menue selection, i.e., for switching between (five) menue options in the Aqua robot (see [menueSelector.py](/libs/menueSelector.py) for details); to select a menue, the {left-hand, right-hand} gesture tokens are: {ok, ok}, {menue #, menue #}.
 For example:

 | Menue mode | Token: SELECT MENUE | Token: SELECT MENUE | Token: SELECT MENUE 3 |
 |:--------------------|:----------------|:----------------|:----------------